Hydration and Nutrition Strategies for Desert Hiking

 2. Electrolyte Replacement

 While drinking water is essential, consuming only water can lead to an imbalance in your body’s electrolytes, especially on longer hikes.
 Replenish electrolytes lost through sweat with sports drinks, electrolyte powders, or tablets.
-These help maintain sodium, potassium, and magnesium levels, which are critical for muscle function and overall hydration.
+These maintain sodium, potassium, and magnesium levels, which are critical for muscle function and overall hydration.

 3. Pre-Hydrate Before Your Hike

-4. Smart Snacking
+4. Smart Snacking for Desert Hiking

 - Trail mix with nuts, dried fruit, and seeds